Interstate Haulers, Union Leaders Take Sides

 Across the United States, 4,234 men, women, and children died in crashes involving large trucks in 2014, the agency reported.
 That was down from a peak of 6,702 deaths in 1979.
 The deaths began a marked decline in 2008-09, which has been variously attributed to better safety regulations and to the national recession occurring at the time.

 The declines are even more remarkable considering that the number of trucks and buses on U.S. highways doubled from 5.8 million in 1975 to nearly 11.8 million in 2014.
 When put in perspective it translates to 30.4 deaths per million U.S. truck miles in 1975 to only 12.1 deaths per million miles in 2014.
+You really need an experienced truck accident lawyer that will go to fight for your rights.

 Industry, Unions at Odds